 From parking lots and highways to airports and emergency scenes, ensuring workers are easy to spot, especially those operating moving vehicles and equipment, is essential for worker safety.
 In addition, the need for reflective gear becomes increasingly crucial as visibility decreases, such as in low light, nighttime and inclement weather conditions.

 Look no further than the construction site, where more fatal workplace injuries occur than on any other work site, to understand the relevance of high visibility garments.
 Between 2003-2007, 639 fatal injuries happened on construction sites.
-Of that total, 305 were due to a worker being struck by a vehicle or mobile equipment.
-Of that 305, 38% were killed by construction equipment and 33% by cars, vans, and tractors.
+305 were due to a worker being struck by a vehicle or mobile equipment.
+And 38% were killed by construction equipment and 33% by cars, vans, and tractors.
 The use of high-visibility clothing provides an essential strategy for reducing these numbers.

-High Visibility Clothing holds two primary purposes: They should make the wearer more visible to vehicular traffic and more discernible against their background environment.
+High Visibility Clothing has two primary purposes: It should make the wearer more visible to vehicular traffic and more discernible against their background environment.
 They accomplish these goals through two main design criteria: highly visible background fabric (usually orange or yellow) and reflective tape.
 The specific amount of visual material and reflective tape recommended depends on the particular work site situation.

 Standards & Classes for High Visibility Garments